Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool inserts a Table of Tables field block after a specified paragraph, and it collects caption-styled paragraphs starting with 'Table'.
-The name 'generate_tot' and the presence of sibling tools like generate_toc and generate_tof differentiate it effectively.
+The description clearly states the tool inserts a Table of Tables field block after a specified paragraph and collects caption-styled paragraphs starting with 'Table'.
+It uses specific verbs and resources, and the scope is well-defined, distinguishing it from generic field insertion tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.